 Lunch and dinner schedules:

-Restaurants are filled with locals between 2 and 3 pm for lunch and empty before 9 pm for dinner.
+Restaurants fill up with locals between 2 and 3 pm for lunch and are then empty until 9 pm when dinner is served.

-It means the Menu of the day and it really is a very interesting option for price and quality, it usually costs around 10-12 euros per person and it offers homemade dishes and local cuisine.
-It´s offered in almost all bars and restaurants at lunchtime which starts from 1 PM.
+A great option due to its price and quality; it usually costs around 10-12 euros per person and is the perfect choice if you want to try homemade dishes and local cuisine.
+It’s offered in almost all bars and restaurants at lunchtime, which starts around 1 pm.

-The Menu includes starter, main course (with meat, fish) with garniture which can be salad, vegetables or French fries, and dessert.
+The Menu includes a starter or “primero,” usually soup, salad or pasta, a main course or “segundo,” meat or fish options with garnish, slightly more elaborated dishes, and dessert.
 Drink and bread are also included.
-Note that each dish and dessert you can choose it from a minimum of 3 different options, so there are always some of the taste of the customer, and normally the dilemma is which one to choose because they are all tasty.
+Note that you can always choose from a minimum of 3 different options for each dish and dessert, so you‘ll always have an option that you‘ll like.
+The only dilemma is which one to choose because they are all delicious!

-The courses of the Menu change every day, and we tell you a secret: Thursdays is the day of the Paella!
+The Menu changes every day, and we’ll tell you a secret: Thursdays is Paella day!

-From Monday to Thursday fewer people will be eating out for dinner.
-Friday and Saturday are the days for the Spaniards to enjoy a nice night out.
-During the week we might just have some light tapas and a drink after work and on the weekend we get together with friends a family to have a nice diner.
+Fridays and Saturdays give Spaniards the chance to enjoy a fantastic night out.
+We might just have some light tapas and a drink after work during the week, and on the weekend we get together with friends and family for a nice dinner.

-Just remember that Paella is a lunch meal, not really a dinner one especially if you’ll be eating late.
+Just remember that Paella is always eaten for lunch, not for dinner, especially if you’ll be eating late.